colugo/docs.jargon.sh/pages/language.md

 ## Aggregate

-An Aggregate is a Class that has no Identifiers of it's own and derrives it's business-identity from it's child Properties, and is represented by the colour Pink.
+An Aggregate is a Class that has no Identifiers of it's own and derrives it's business-identity from it's child Properties, and is represented by the colour <span class="jargon_Aggregate" style="font-weight:bold;">Pink</span>.

 ```jargon